CompVis/stable-diffusion/docs/features/CLI.md

 - To paste a cut section back in, position the cursor where you want to paste, and type CTRL-Y

-Windows users can get similar, but more limited, functionality if they launch dream.py with the "winpty" program:
+Windows users can get similar, but more limited, functionality if they launch dream.py with the "winpty" program and have the `pyreadline3` library installed:

 ~~~
 > winpty python scripts\dream.py